Bootsy Collins: 2000s–present

 Collins provided lead vocals for the Fatboy Slim song "Weapon of Choice" from his 2000 album Halfway Between the Gutter and the Stars.
-Collins vocals quote the book Dune ("Walk without rhythm and you won't attract the worm").
+Collins' vocals quote the book Dune ("Walk without rhythm and you won't attract the worm.")
 The song won multiple MTV Video Music Awards and a Grammy Award for Best Music Video.

-In 2004 Collins contributed to Christian rap artist TobyMac's Welcome to Diverse City album, collaborating on the "Diverse City" track, a song praised as one of the best on the album.
+In 2004 Collins contributed to Christian rap artist TobyMac's album Welcome to Diverse City, collaborating on the song "Diverse City", which was praised as one of the best on the album.
 The album won the 2005 Dove Award for Rap/Hip-Hop Album of the Year.

-In October 2005, Collins co-wrote a song celebrating the resurgence of his hometown team, the Cincinnati Bengals of the National Football League called "Fear Da Tiger" which features "raps" written and performed by several Bengals players, including defensive end Duane Clemons, offensive tackle Stacy Andrews, and center Ben Wilkerson.
+In October 2005, Collins co-wrote a song celebrating the resurgence of his hometown team, the Cincinnati Bengals of the National Football League, called "Fear Da Tiger" which features rapping written and performed by several Bengals players, including defensive end Duane Clemons, offensive tackle Stacy Andrews, and center Ben Wilkerson.
 An edited version of the song was made into a music video which features cameos by many other Bengals players.
 Collins appeared with Little Richard, Bernie Worrell, and other notable musicians as the band playing with Hank Williams, Jr. for the Monday Night Football opening during the 2006 season.
 Collins was the only all star to return with Williams for the 2007 season.

-He also sings "Marshal Law", the theme song of the Cincinnati Marshals indoor football team and debuted the song in 2006 at half time of the April 29 Marshals home game against the West Palm Beach Phantoms.
+Collins also sings "Marshal Law", the theme song of the Cincinnati Marshals indoor football team.
+The song debuted in 2006, at half time of the April 29 Marshals home game against the West Palm Beach Phantoms.

-In 2006, ABC Entertainment/A Charly Films Release released a DVD and CD from Collins and the New Rubber Band's concert at the 1998 North Sea Jazz Festival.
+In 2006, ABC Entertainment/Charly Films released a DVD and CD of Collins and the New Rubber Band's concert at the 1998 North Sea Jazz Festival.
 Soon after the release, Collins split from long-time friend and guitarist Odhran "The Bodhran" Rameriz, citing creative differences as the reason.

 Later that same year, Collins released the holiday album Christmas Is 4 Ever.
 This represents the first Christmas-themed album made by a member of the P-Funk musical collective.
 The album features re-workings of Christmas standards as well as original compositions.

-In April 2007, Collins announced plans to open Bootsy's, a restaurant/club with Cincinnati area restaurateur Jeff Ruby.
+In April 2007, Collins announced plans to open Bootsy's, a restaurant/club, with Cincinnati area restaurateur Jeff Ruby.
 The venue operated from 2008 to 2010.
 It featured live musical acts, a museum dedicated to Collins's musical career and Spanish, Central and South American cuisine.

 In June 2007, Collins, along with Catfish Collins, Clyde Stubblefield, John "Jabo" Starks, and Bernie Worrell, participated in the recording of the soundtrack for the movie Superbad.
 In December of that year they (without Worrell) went on to perform the first tribute concert remembering James Brown.

-In July 2007, Collins also told Billboard magazine that he was working on a project named Science Faxtion and an album called Living on Another Frequency in which he serves as bassist and co-producer along with his lead vocalist Greg Hampton.
+In July 2007, Collins told Billboard that he was working on a project named Science Faxtion and an album called Living on Another Frequency, in which he serves as bassist and co-producer along with his lead vocalist Greg Hampton.
 The band also features guitarist Buckethead and drummer Brain.
 The album was released in November 2008.